 Abstract

-This chapter deals with 1.
-Review of how the open access approach and institutional repositories developed.
-2. Examines the implications of open access for academic libraries, and 3.
-Presents a qualitative study of the perspectives of humanities and social sciences faculty members and librarians at Israeli academic institutions towards open access publishing and institutional repositories.
+This chapter reviews the development of open access (OA) approaches and institutional repositories, examines the implications of open access for academic libraries, and presents a qualitative study of how humanities and social sciences faculty members and librarians at Israeli academic institutions view open access publishing and institutional repositories.

-The findings suggest that the attitude of Israeli academics is similar to that of their peers in other countries.
-Faculty members admitted to understand the importance of OA, and claim to support it, but in reality, show reluctance to publish in OA journals because of the high cost and such journals’ allegedly lower quality.
-Some researchers are concerned about plagiarism; others fear that the university will not recognize the prestige and quality of the journals, and that will affect their promotion.
-As for Institutional Repositories: faculty members lack awareness and understanding of their importance.
+It appears that Israeli academics have a similar attitude to OA as their peers in other countries.
+Faculty members profess to understand the importance of OA and claim to support it.
+In reality, however, they are reluctant to publish in OA journals because of the high cost and allegedly lower quality of these journals.
+Some researchers are concerned about plagiarism.
+Others fear that the university will not recognize the prestige and quality of OA journals, which could affect their chances of promotion.
+Awareness of institutional repositories and their importance remains low among faculty members.

-From the librarians’ responses it is clear that they are aware of developments in the academic world and understand the importance of OA and its advantages when it comes to publishing research, alongside the importance they attribute to institutional repositories.
+Librarians’ responses show that this group is aware of developments in the academic world and understands the importance of OA and the advantages OA brings as a form of academic publishing.
+Librarians also attach significant importance to institutional repositories.
 In addition, they understand the indirect role that academic libraries play in promoting these developments.
-However, they admit that these approaches are not really developing in Israel, and there is little responsiveness in the field.
+On the other hand, librarians admit that OA publishing is slow to develop in Israel, with academics remaining relatively unresponsive.

 Keywords: Open Access, Institutional Archives/Repositories, Academic Libraries/ Librarians, Faculty members, Publishing